What is Azure Active Directory Domain Services

-Moreover, it protects the business with current and future threats.
+Moreover, it protects the business from current and future threats.

 Provides self-service application access and password management through verification steps.

-Delegates the task such as passwords resetting and creation and management of groups.
+Delegates the task such as password resetting and creation and management of groups.

-If you are already using service like office 365 that means you are using AD tenant.
+If you are already using a service like an office 365 that means you are using AD tenant.